swingflip-repo-archive/Hakchi-Nintendo-Test-Program/README.md

 You might need to pull the power out to back out of some of the application tests.
 It might also give you a few errors but this doesn't cause any damage to the console or your build.
 Usually you have to find your way back to a SNES game and run it.

 Have fun playing around with the official Nintendo test program.

+Just drag the HakchiNintendoTest-ForSNES.zip over to Hakchi like a rom and go!